 We all laughed hysterically.
 You fell into it?
 What happened?
 Did you trip over a baggie of weed?
 How does that work?
 We couldn’t stop laughing.

-The drug dealer’s reply is used in Chapter 3 of The Ash Garden.
-Every time I think about that one line “I kinda fell into it” I laugh and laugh.
+I used that drug dealer’s reply in The Ash Garden.
+Every time I think about that one line “I kinda fell into it,” I laugh and laugh.
 It’s still the funniest thing to me.

 I guess you had to be there.
 I’ll post more memories as I think of them.Affiliates: